-The Nanotechnology Research Group at the Materials and Surface Science Institute (MSSI) is led by Dr. Kevin M. Ryan, Senior Lecturer in Inorganic Chemistry and Chemical Nanotechnology, Course Director Pharmaceutical and Industrial Chemistry at the Department of Chemical and Environmental Sciences (CES), University of Limerick.
+The Nanotechnology Research Group at the Bernal Institute is led by Professor Kevin M. Ryan who holds a Personal Chair in Chemical Nanotechnology and is Course Director of the Pharmaceutical and Industrial Chemistry Degree at the Department of Chemical and Environmental Sciences (CES), University of Limerick.
 Previous affiliations included Marie Curie Fellowship positions at the University of California, Berkeley, USA and Merck Chemicals Southampton, UK following BSc and PhD degrees at University College Cork.
 The group research Interests are in Semiconductor Nanocrystals and Nanowires with emphasis on Synthesis, Assembly and Device Applications in Energy Storage and Energy Conversion Applications.
 The group also studies nucleation and growth in both hard (metal, semiconductor) and soft (pharmaceutical) nanocrystal materials with emphasis on size, shape and crystal phase control.

 Address: MS1019, University of Limerick, Limerick Ireland.
 Phone: + 353 (61) 213167, Email: kevin.m.ryan(at)ul.ie.

 The research group currently (2015) consists of 5 Postdoctoral Researchers and 9 PhD students.